Fisher Investments Review

 As mentioned above, Fisher Investments places each one of its clients into a different "model" based on their age, risk tolerance, and portfolio size.

 Good financial advisors, on the other hand, build a unique plan for each of their clients.
-These plans are highly customized to their clients' lifestyles and financial goals.
+These plans are highly customized to their clients' income needs, balance sheets, and financial goals.

-In addition to offering investment management services, they may provide tax guidance, insurance recommendations, and advice on any real estate or other investments you may have.
+In addition to investment management services, they may provide tax guidance, insurance recommendations, and advice on any real estate or other investments you may have — you have an advisor for your entire financial picture.

-While I'm a big proponent of self-directed online investing, there are good reasons to choose a financial advisor instead:
+While I'm a proponent of self-directed online investing (next section), there are good reasons to choose a financial advisor instead:

-- Convenience: If you have no interest in learning how to manage your money or simply don't want to spend the time, a good financial advisor is a great investment.
+- Convenience: If you have no interest in managing your money or simply don't want to spend the time, a good financial advisor is a great investment.

-- Financial advice: While you can learn everything your financial advisor knows, it's helpful to receive regular advice on your full financial life — estate planning, tax planning, insurance, charitable giving, and more.
+- Financial advice: While you can learn much of what your financial advisor knows, many advisors are experts in their fields.
+It can be invaluable to receive regular advice on your full financial life — estate planning, tax planning, insurance, charitable giving, and more — from an unbiased but interested third party.

 - Emotional barrier: As you can see in the image below, most investors underperform the market because they are constantly jumping from asset to asset, chasing returns and selling at market lows.
-A financial advisor acts as a buffer between you and your money, something that can more than make up for the fees they charge.
+A financial advisor acts as a buffer between you and your money.

 If you are going to use a financial advisor, find one that is fee-only and knows about tax planning.
 You want someone who will oversee your entire financial picture, not just your investments.